PMEAL/porespy-frontend/README.md

 - Change GUI to make it look like mock gui design. (in progress).
 - Get a Favicon.ico.

+## Instructions:

+When you pull the repo, first run `npm install` in the terminal at the root directory to load all in the required npm modules.
+Once that command has finished, run `npm start` in the terminal at the root directory to run the front-end locally on your machine.
+You can view the front-end at `http://localhost:3000/`.

 ## Contact:

 Jeff Gostick (jgostick@uwaterloo.ca)